ibm-cloud-docs/databases-for-enterprisedb/connecting-psql.md

 ```
 ## Using the self-signed certificate

-1. Copy the certificate information from the _Connections_ pane or the Base64 field of the connection information.
+1. Copy the certificate information from the _Endpoints_ pane or the Base64 field of the connection information.
 2. If needed, decode the Base64 string into text.
 3. Save the certificate to a file.
 (You can use the Name that is provided or your own file name).
 4. Provide the path to the certificate to the `ROOTCERT` environment variable.